Steven A. Beebe: Honors and awards

 Beebe was recognized as an Outstanding Communication Professor by the National Speaker's Association.
 Beebe has also received two highly distinguished awards from Texas State.
 Beebe was awarded the university's highest research award, The President’s Award for Excellence in Research, and has twice received the President’s Award for Excellence in Service.
 He was recognized as the Texas State University Honors Professor of the year in 2011 and received the Texas State Faculty Senate Teaching Award in 2017 and 2018.
 In 2018 Dr. Beebe was named Piper Professor by the Minnie Stevens Piper Foundation recognizing him as one of the top ten professors in Texas among all academic disciplines.
 In 2020, Steve and his wife and frequent co-author Sue, who met on their college debate team in 1970, received the “Order of Attainment” from the national debate/forensics honorary Pi Kappa Delta in 2020; previous inductees include President Lyndon B. Johnson and Governor Ann Richards.
+In 2024, Dr. Beebe received the Wallace A. Bacon Lifetime Teaching Excellence Award from the National Communication Association.